jaynewey/bubbles/README.md

 If you want to use partial transparency with a texture you can do so by passing the optional parameter `per_pixel_alpha=True` in the constructor and using a pygame surface with the `pygame.SRCALPHA` flag.
 Note that this will make rendering somewhat slower though.

-Something to note is any black (RGB=(0, 0, 0)) particles is transparent by default.
+Something to note is any black (RGB=(0, 0, 0)) particles are transparent by default.
 If you want to use a texture that has black in it, change the colorkey using the optional parameter `colorkey` when constructing a `PygameEffectRenderer`.
 The built-in shapes and textures rely on the colorkey being black so only do this per your specific requirements.